The Complete Guide to Hiking Torres del Paine

 When we did our trek in February 2015, only CONAF’s free Campamento Torres required a reservation.
 All other campsites could be booked on the spot.
 This has changed.
 Starting in 2016, advanced reservations are required for all campsites and refugios before you are allowed to enter the park.
 Unfortunately, this means you have to stick to a set daily schedule so that you arrive at each campground on a certain day.
 Waiting out bad weather in one of the camps or throwing in an impromptu rest day is no longer an option.
 (We honestly don’t know what happens if you do fall behind or if the pass closes.
 Let us know if you experience this.)

-You can reserve CONAF’s free campsites (Paso, Italiano and Torres) at their office in Puerto Natales or online through their awkward reservation system.
-Through CONAF’s online system, you can also buy park entry tickets.
+You can reserve CONAF’s free campsites (Paso, Italiano and Torres) at their office in Puerto Natales or online through their reservation system.
 Just click on “Reservar Camping CONAF” at the bottom to get to the next page.
-From there, click on “Comprar entradas” which takes you to a registration page.
-(If there is no button to change the language, use google translate.)
-If you register for the first time, click on “Registrese” or “Create account” at the bottom of the page.
+They recently updated their booking system which now seems a lot more user-friendly and self-explanatory.
+You can choose your language in the upper right corner and then search for availability by entering your prefered travel dates.
+Crossed-out dates mean no availability.
 Be aware that you cannot book more than six months in advance, and that you can only book one night at each campground.

-NOTE: Campamento Torres will be closed during the 2018/2019 season.
+NOTE: Campamento Torres will still be closed during the 2019/2020 season, the third year in a row.
 If you are planning a sunrise hike to Las Torres, you should stay at Chileno and calculate a minimum of 3 hours to reach the towers.